 • Amazon Handmade

 Amazon Handmade offers artisans the opportunity to sell their handcrafted products directly to Amazon’s colossal customer base.
-For artists who create unique, handmade pieces or limited series, Amazon Handmade could provide a significant boost in visibility and sales.
+For artists who create unique, handmade pieces or limited series, Amazon Handmade could significantly boost visibility and sales.

 However, to maintain the platform’s handmade focus, all products on Amazon Handmade must be made entirely by hand, hand-altered, or hand-assembled.
 Additionally, Amazon charges a referral fee for each sale, and competition can be fierce due to the high volume of products available.